joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 The syntax looked like this:

-    int Foo() throws BarException, YazException {
+    int Foo() throws FooException, BarException {
         ...
     }

 In a sense, then, the single `throws` was a shortcut for `throws Exception`.

 It was very easy to "forget" the extra detail if you didn't care.
-For example, perhaps you wanted to bind a lambda to the above `Foo` API, but didn't want callers to care about `BarException` or `YazException`.
+For example, perhaps you wanted to bind a lambda to the above `Foo` API, but didn't want callers to care about `FooException` or `BarException`.
 That lambda must be marked `throws`, of course, but no more detail was necessary.
 This turned out to be a very common pattern: An internal system would use typed exceptions like this for internal control flow and error handling, but translate all of them into just plain `throws` at the public boundary of the API, where the extra detail wasn't required.